bhuvan-raj/AWS-Zero-to-Hero/Elastic Compute Cloud/Extensive-Hands-on/README.md

 # 🚀 Hands-On Lab: Production-Grade Application Hosting on AWS
+### Console (GUI) Edition

-A comprehensive, end-to-end lab for deploying a highly available, scalable, and secure web application on AWS using industry best practices.
+A comprehensive, step-by-step lab for deploying a highly available, scalable, and secure web application on AWS — done entirely through the **AWS Management Console**.

 ---